multilot-products/fotolotto-snapchance-api-docs/source/index.html.md

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

+# Introduction

+The SnapChance API is developed to support entertainment games such as scratch card game which gives a player an opportunity to win money.

+The API is secured with JWT authentication and the requests are authorized for the users with valid credentials.
+The user must authenticate with API and get a JWT token; which can be used to access all secured endpoints.
+The API has build-in integration with NETs for BankID verification and payment process.

+#### SnapChance API supports users with three roles:
+- <b>Regulator</b> - Create and manage the licenses.
+- <b>Operator/Admin</b> - Create and manage the lotteries.
+- <b>Player</b> - Add funds to the wallet; purchases and play tickets.

 Base URLs:

 * <a href="https://api-stg3.snapchance.no">https://api-stg3.snapchance.no</a>